sundargthb/PacificRim-JaegervsKaiju-Classifier/README.md

 I have not uploaded the images I have used to train and test this model as I am not sure it would agree with the Github policy.
 Sorry.
 Please upload your own images into the train and test folders and edit this model accordingly.

+# Steps
+Download Datasets and Install Python Modules.
+Then

+Step 1: Create a CNN to Classify the Characters
+Step 2: Use Transfer Learning to Classify Characters Step 3: Test your Algorithm

+Install the following Python modules:

+cv2
+matplotlib
+numpy
+PIL
+torch
+torchvision